castrovroberto/lite-vault/README.md

 - **Sealing:** The master encryption key will not be persisted directly.
 An unseal mechanism will be required to load the key into memory (F-CORE-140).
   - **Implemented:** The core `SealManager` controls the loading/unloading of the master key into memory.
 The vault starts sealed and blocks crypto operations.
   - **Initial Unseal:** Currently relies on providing the master key via the `mssm.master.b64` configuration property (e.g., environment variable) for automatic unseal on startup. **Securing this initial key value is critical.**
-- ~~Temporary Key:~~ The hardcoded key in `EncryptionService` has been removed and replaced by the dynamic key retrieval from `SealManager`.
+- **Authentication:** API access is now protected by static tokens when enabled (`mssm.auth.static-tokens.enabled=true`).
+Clients must provide a valid token in the `X-Vault-Token` header.
+These tokens should be treated as sensitive credentials.
 - **Configuration Validation:** The application now performs basic validation on required configuration properties at startup (e.g., master key, storage path) and will fail to start if they are missing or invalid.
+Also includes conditional validation for static tokens (tokens required only if enabled).

 ## Getting Started